stevenks17/Sinatra-Project/notes.md

 ---
 Controller Bugs:

-Signup goes to error now? ###
-Delete goes to error(does not delete review)?
+Viewing other peoples reviews redirects to index?
-Edit does not go anywhere?
+Delete works but does not redirect correctly?
-Review Entries Show Page does not show contents ### or allow content to be edited. ###